 Street art in Ulricehamn

-The second painting is on the wall at the corner of Färgegränd and Storgatan.
-Ada Nilsson is depicted here on the three-storey building, the women's rights advocate was born in Gällstad, outside Ulricehamn, in 1872.
-Ada fought not only for women's rights, but she was also one of Sweden's first female doctors.
-She has meant a lot for Sweden's equality, and was therefore an obvious choice as a motif.
-Shais's hope is that the painting of Ada will arouse curiosity among those who do not know of her and get them to find out more about her.
+One painting is on the wall at the corner of Färgaregränd and Storgatan.
+The three-storey building depicts Ada Nilsson, the women's rights activist who was born in Gällstad outside of Ulricehamn in 1872.
+Not only did Ada fight for women's rights, but she was also one of Sweden's first female doctors.
+She has meant a lot in the fight towards gender equality in Sweden, and was therefore an obvious choice as a motive for the mural paintings.

 Shai got the inspiration for the painting from the famous poster of ‘Rosie the Riveter’, a fictional cultural icon with the famous text "We can do it!"
 The poster was used as a propaganda in the United States during World War II to encourage women to work in the war industry.
 It has later been used repeatedly to convey feminist messages and other political agendas.
 Especially in the 1980s, the poster was used to create new images for political campaigns, advertisements and parodies.